Einstein coefficients

-Einstein coefficients are quantities describing the probability of absorption or emission of a photon by an atom or molecule.
+In atomic, molecular, and optical physics, the Einstein coefficients are quantities describing the probability of absorption or emission of a photon by an atom or molecule.
 The Einstein A coefficients are related to the rate of spontaneous emission of light, and the Einstein B coefficients are related to the absorption and stimulated emission of light.
 Throughout this article, "light" refers to any electromagnetic radiation, not necessarily in the visible spectrum.

+These coefficients are named after Albert Einstein, who proposed them in 1916.

 Spectral lines

 In physics, one thinks of a spectral line from two viewpoints.

 An emission line is formed when an atom or molecule makes a transition from a particular discrete energy level E_{2} of an atom, to a lower energy level E_{1}, emitting a photon of a particular energy and wavelength.
 A spectrum of many such photons will show an emission spike at the wavelength associated with these photons.

 An absorption line is formed when an atom or molecule makes a transition from a lower, E_{1}, to a higher discrete energy state, E_{2}, with a photon being absorbed in the process.
 These absorbed photons generally come from background continuum radiation (the full spectrum of electromagnetic radiation) and a spectrum will show a drop in the continuum radiation at the wavelength associated with the absorbed photons.

 The two states must be bound states in which the electron is bound to the atom or molecule, so the transition is sometimes referred to as a "bound–bound" transition, as opposed to a transition in which the electron is ejected out of the atom completely ("bound–free" transition) into a continuum state, leaving an ionized atom, and generating continuum radiation.

 A photon with an energy equal to the difference E_{2} − E_{1} between the energy levels is released or absorbed in the process.
 The frequency ν at which the spectral line occurs is related to the photon energy by Bohr's frequency condition E_{2} − E_{1} = hν where h denotes the Planck constant.